 The President-Elect of the Association shall:

-In the absence or inability of the President preside and take up the President’s duties..
+In the absence or inability of the President, preside and take up the President’s duties.

 Prepare a slate of nominees for appointment to all committees prior to the last meeting of the Board of Directors during their term.